Cambridge Dancers' Club

 Winter (Michaelmas) 2015 = Thursday 3rd December at the Burgess Hall in St Ives

 Spring (Lent Term) 2016 = Friday 4th March

 If you don't want to join the CDC at the moment but do want to receive emailed announcements of our events during the year, you can subscribe yourself to our mailing list for interested non-members (by clicking on that link).
 You will then have to reply to the confirmation email you receive.

-See our links page for other dance groups (with their own classes and events) and suppliers of dance equipment etc.
+See our links page for other dance groups (with their own classes and events), private teachers and suppliers of dance equipment etc.

 Non-CDC activities in the immediate space-time vicinity include: